maevecrossan/nomad-narratives/README.md

 The Duration Value and Duration Unit fields each have tooltips that appear when hovering over the '!' icon, explaining what type of input is expected.

 If the user decides not to create a post, they can click the "Cancel" button to return to the previous page they were on.
-If they submit a valid post form, they will be redirected to the post page, where they can view their full published post.
+If they submit a valid post form, they will see a loading spinner and then be redirected to the post page, where they can view their full published post.

 ---